DesireeEDU/44688-Data-Analytics-Capstone-Project-Desiree-Thompson/README.md

 - `.gitignore`: Specifies which files are to be ignored during a commit.
 - `requirements.txt`: File listing the dependencies required by the project.
 - `data_analytics_capstone_notebook.ipynb`: Includes data cleaning, exploratory data analysis, and model implementation.
-- `Circumference Measurements`: Shows the features that relate to circumference measurements.
+- `Circumference Measurements.png`: Shows the features that relate to circumference measurements.

 **Data Collection:**